patrickodacre/patrickodacre/README.md

 ## ⚡ About

 I am an experienced software engineer too curious for my own good.

-Currently I'm working on blockchain programming using Rust and Substrate.
+Currently working on web3:

+1. Rust, Substrate, Cosmwasm, Solana
+2. Solidity, Huff

 I value curiosity, clear thinking, and a solution only as complex as the problem demands.